 — If a DPS STA is an intended receiver of the Trigger frame and the value in the DPS Padding Delay field received from the DPS STA is more than MinTrigProcTime, then the MinTrigProcTime is replaced by the value in the DPS Padding Delay field, and the last bit of the field that contains the intermediate FCS is at least LPAD, MAC, defined in Equation (35-1), where EMLSR_PADDING_DELAY is replaced by the value of the DPS Padding Delay field received from the DPS STA.

-[#3755]
+A UHR STA shall set the I-FCS Location Support field to 1 in UHR Capabilities elements it transmits if dot11IFCSLocationIndicationImplemented is equal to true and shall set to 0 otherwise.

+A UHR STA that transmits a Trigger frame as an initial Control frame shall include a Location Indication field in the Trigger frame if both the conditions below are satisfied:

+The I-FCS Present subfield of the Common Info field of the Trigger frame is equal to 1

+The STA has set the I-FCS Location Support field to 1 in the UHR Capabilities element it transmits[#3755]

 C.3 MIB Detail